SnowyMouse/invader/README.md

 compiling from source.

 ### Precompiled builds (Windows)
-You can download precompiled [Windows build].
+You can download precompiled [Windows builds].
 These will typically be up-to-date unless commits were made very recently.

 Note that these builds are Windows-only.
 So, if you are not on Windows, you